Broadway Bill: Plot

 During a terrible storm, Broadway Bill catches a serious cold after being soaked by rain leaking through the old barn roof.
 Alice nurses the horse back to health, and then sells her fur coat and jewelry in order to raise the necessary nominating fee—telling Whitey to say he won the money shooting craps.
 The night before the derby, however, Pop Jones confiscates the horse because he was never paid for the feed and shelter, and when Dan tries to intervene, he is thrown in jail.
 Not even Dan's "princess" Alice can help him now.

-Meanwhile, millionaire J. P. Chase innocently places a two-dollar bet on Broadway Bill at one-hundred-to-one odds to impress his pretty nurse.
+Meanwhile, millionaire J. P. Chase innocently places a $2 bet on Broadway Bill at 100-to-1 odds to impress his pretty nurse.
 The bet is misinterpreted, and word soon gets out that the "smart" money is on Broadway Bill, making him the favorite.
-This pleases bookmaker Eddie Morgan, whose horse will benefit from the changing odds.
+This change pleases bookmaker Eddie Morgan, whose horse will benefit from the changing odds.
 To continue the betting and prevent Broadway Bill from being scratched, Eddie bails Dan out of jail, pays his bills, and arranges for top jockey Ted Williams to ride Broadway Bill in the derby.
 A grateful Dan is unaware that Eddie bribed Ted to prevent Broadway Bill from winning.
 During the race, Ted tries to rein in Broadway Bill, but the heroic horse ignores the jockey's instructions and runs to victory.
 After crossing the finishing line, Broadway Bill collapses and dies of a burst heart.
 After the funeral, Dan and Whitey leave town.

-Two years later, J. L. announces to his family that since Margaret's divorce he has sold off most of his holdings and intends to sell the bank next.
-His announcement is interrupted when Dan arrives honking his car horn, demanding that J. L. "release the princess from the dark tower".
+Two years later, J.L. announces to his family that since Margaret's divorce he has sold off most of his holdings and intends to sell the bank next.
+His announcement is interrupted when Dan arrives honking his car horn, demanding that J.L. "release the princess from the dark tower".
 A joyous Alice runs to join Dan, Whitey, and their two new thoroughbreds, Broadway Bill II and Princess.
-As they're preparing to drive away, J. L. leaves his family behind and runs after to join them.
+As they're preparing to drive away, J.L. leaves his family behind and runs after to join them.